Dry Needling: A New Medical Treatment for Rehabilitation Services

 When you go to a physical therapist, you expect certain types of treatments – things like stretching, strength training, perhaps range of motion exercises.
 Patients, especially those with chronic joint or muscle pain, also might discover relief from a treatment called dry needling.
 Combined with other treatments, dry needling has shown to be very effective to remedy aches and pains.

 Dry needling is a medical treatment that uses very thin needles without any medication (a dry needle).
-Dry needling is used to treat pain and dysfunction caused by myofascial trigger points (MTrPs), tension in the muscle and fascia, and neural/physiological changes in the body.
 Dry needling is based on a Western medical technique that involves deep palpation into muscle fibers, tendons, and ligaments and superficial palpation on the skin to locate trigger points.
 The trigger points are then treated with a gentle insertion of a needle into the area.

 "Dry needling can be utilized for numerous musculoskeletal, neurological, acute, and chronic issues," said Jason Hutchison, PT, DPT, a physical therapist at Franciscan Health Mooresville who specializes in manual therapy, which includes dry needling and joint manipulation.
 "Speak with your therapist regarding dry needling as an appropriate treatment option."